waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 The goal of this project is to introduce you to:

 - [Behaviour Driven Development (BDD)](http://en.wikipedia.org/wiki/Behavior-driven_development);
-- how BDD relates to [Test Driven Development (TDD)](http://en.wikipedia.org/wiki/Test-driven_development), and
+- How BDD relates to [Test Driven Development (TDD)](http://en.wikipedia.org/wiki/Test-driven_development), and
-- the process of domain modeling for [Object-Oriented Programming (OOP) ](https://en.wikipedia.org/wiki/Object-oriented_programming) (which is strongly related to [DDD - Domain Driven Design](http://en.wikipedia.org/wiki/Domain-driven_design)).
+- The process of domain modeling for [Object-Oriented Programming (OOP) ](https://en.wikipedia.org/wiki/Object-oriented_programming) (which is strongly related to [DDD - Domain Driven Design](http://en.wikipedia.org/wiki/Domain-driven_design)).

 **BDD** and **TDD** are often used as part of an *Agile* development process.
 Agile and BDD work well together as they help us quickly deliver prototypes to end users, which can be rapidly checked to see if they are delivering something of value, and then revised as necessary.